Our staff at Woodland Grove share stories of kindness for Mental Health Awareness Week

 This year’s theme focuses on the topic of kindness #KindnessMatters.
 We have seen all over the world that kindness is prevailing in these unprecedented times and that amid the fear, there is also community, support and hope.

-To take part in this year’s Mental Health Awareness Week, we asked some of our staff at Woodland Grove Care Home in Essex to share stories of kindness on how they have been keeping up with their mental health during this uncertain time.
+To take part in this year’s Mental Health Awareness Week, we asked some of our staff at Woodland Grove Care Home in Loughton, Essex to share stories of kindness on how they have been keeping up with their mental health during this uncertain time.

 Feel Good Friday